ds1sqe/Calendar.nvim/README.md

 # Calendar Implementation with lua

+Create calender string output to you.

-create calender string output. you can easily use this as dashboard header or like that things by
+You can easily use this as dashboard header or like those things by

 ```lua